 Activated carbon filtration uses a layer of activated carbon to absorb impurities and contaminants and extract them from the water.

-- Volatile organic compounds.
+- Volatile organic compounds

-- Odor and taste.
+- Odors and tastes

-- Removes contaminants, bad odor, and taste.
+- Removes contaminants, bad odors, and tastes

-- Doesn’t require electricity.
+- Doesn’t require electricity

-- Can’t eliminate minerals or salts.
+- Can’t remove minerals or salts

 7. Granulated Carbon